Overcoming Labelled Data Scarcity for Defect Classification in Scanning Tunneling Microscopy: Introduction

 One possible solution to this problem is the artificial synthesis of labelled data.
 This can, in principle, be accomplished with density functional theory (DFT) \cite{STM_DFT_simulated_scans}, but in practice this approach often requires the introduction of additional neural networks to address dissimilarities between theoretical and experimental data \cite{STM_cycleGan} \cite{STM_noiseremoval} \cite{atomAI}, not to mention the need for an expert in DFT calculations and many hours of computational resources.
+Less expensive alternatives, such as tight-binding models, are available but require existing parameters for the target material and prior validation of their accuracy \cite{blanco2004first, korventausta2009stm}.
 A more straightforward solution, to the onerous demand for extensive labelled data, is an ML image recognition technique for STM that relies on little or no data from unseen material systems.
+Several recent studies have explored such approaches \cite{zhu2022deep, yuan2023applying}.
+For example, Wei et al. trained a ResNet-101 classifier on a dataset of approximately 240 molecules (around 40 images per class), relying heavily on data augmentation to expand their dataset \cite{wei2025two}.
+Although this represents only an order-of-magnitude reduction in dataset size compared to earlier work, it is nevertheless a meaningful step toward data-efficient STM analysis.
+Hellerstedt et al. proposed a workflow that avoids ML entirely by using Zernike polynomial features for molecular identification \cite{hellerstedt2022counting}.
+Their approach requires as few as one labelled image per class, although they do not report error analyses or performance metrics that would allow a rigorous comparison.
+In parallel, there have been efforts in the broader microscopy community to adapt the Segment Anything Model (SAM) of Kirillov et al.-a foundational vision model intended to generalise “out of the box” across diverse imaging domains \cite{kirillov2023segment}.
+However, work by Archit et al. indicates that SAM requires domain-specific finetuning to achieve competitive performance on microscopy data, and its vision-transformer architecture entails substantial computational cost \cite{SAMmicroscopy}.
 In the approach presented here, we minimise the number of labelled examples required from each new experiment by using a combination of unsupervised learning and few shot learning (FSL) \cite{FSL_review}.
+Our goal is to evaluate a range of FSL algorithms and identify those best suited to STM data, rather than search for the best architectures.

 FSL is a widely used image recognition technique that has also been adapted for other modalities where human discernment typically excels, such as audio, language, and radar \cite{heggan} \cite{proto_clip} \cite{radar_fsl}.
 Rather than learning to classify an object into several predetermined classes, FSL networks learn what it means for two objects to be the same.
 Training of an FSL model focuses on differentiating between two or more inputs, rather than classifying them, and this lifts the requirement for large training datasets.
 While initial training can still require large amounts of data (a few hundred labelled data points in our work), once completed, new problems can be successfully tackled with as little as one labelled data point per class \cite{FSL_review}.